 As part of their planning, local authorities must now consider how they will continue to provide education and wider support for vulnerable and disadvantaged learners should there be future local or national lockdowns.
 This should include keeping schools and settings open.
 As part of this planning, local authorities need to consider how best to deploy resources, creatively and flexibly to meet the needs of vulnerable and disadvantaged learners, and their families.
 The Welsh Government recognises that any such response needs to be based on appropriate public health advice.

-The Guidance on learning in schools and settings from the autumn term sets out expectations around contact with learners and duration of learning should there be a future lockdown or implementation of some form of blended learning approach.
+The Guidance on learning in schools and settings and the Strategic framework for learning delivery set out expectations around contact with learners and duration of learning should there be a future lockdown or implementation of some form of blended learning approach.
 It is clear that all learners should be:

 - contacted regularly to ‘check in’ – this will provide an opportunity to check on the safety and well-being of the learner, as well as to explore their learning experience and consider possible additional support